 When Amy was 22, her father passed away from an enlarged heart.
 Her youngest sister was only 10 years old.

 On December 22, 1909, Amy married Walter Clark Dallas in Clawson, Idaho.
 Clawson is a small town in Teton county, Idaho.
 Amy’s life would be full of excitement and adventure as Walter’s wife.
 The first year of their marriage, the couple lived as boarders in Jackson, Wyoming where Walter was working as a government fur trapper.

 On the 24th of April, 1911, Amy and Walter welcomed their first child, Irma Ann followed by a son, Walter Hovey in 1912.
-All told, they would have twelve children.
+All told, they would have eleven children.
 My own grandmother, Leoma Nesta was born on April 28th, 1920.
 She was the 7th of the twelve kids.